-The above capital assets do not include the facility known as Safari Joe's H2O and was formerly known as Big Splash.
+The above capital assets do not include the facility known as Safari Joe's H2O and formerly known as Big Splash.
 The facility was purchased by Splash Action and the Authority entered into a new contract with Splash Action as of September 2015.
 The facility operates under a long-term ground sublease for which the Authority receives rentals based on percentages of revenues subject to certain minimums.
-During the years ended December 31, 2015 and 2014, the Authority recorded \$132,000 and \$130,000, respectively, of rental income from Safari Joe's and Big Splash.
+During the years ended December 31, 2016 and 2015, the Authority recorded \$134,000 and \$132,000, respectively, of rental income from Safari Joe's.

-The Authority also has a percentage rental contract, extending to 2016, with a midway operator to provide and operate amusements during the annual State Fair.
-During the years ended December 31, 2015 and 2014, the Authority received \$1,098,163 and \$1,228,190, respectively, of rental income under this contract.
+The Authority also has a percentage rental contract, extending to 2018, with a midway operator to provide and operate amusements during the annual State Fair.
+During the years ended December 31, 2016 and 2015, the Authority received \$1,128,823 and \$1,098,163, respectively, of rental income under this contract.